 One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
 This is simply as good as it gets in this critical category.
 Our inspection scores are tied to many datapoints found on the a nursing home's recent inspection reports.
 Facilities that excel in this category have few deficiencies on their reports.
-Most importantly, these places should not have any severe deficiencies which are associated with risks to patient safety.
-While this place had some deficiencies on its government inspection report, it had no severe deficiencies.
+Most importantly, these facilities should not have any severe deficiencies which are associated with risks to patient safety.
+Fortunately, although this place had a few minor dings on its government inspection report, it had no severe deficiencies.
 Severe deficiencies are those found in categories G, H, I, J, K and L. This tells you the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

 Turning our third area, this facility received first-rate long-term care grade.
 In fact, it received a score of A in that area.
 Facilities that excel in long-term care tend to be well-staffed and offer extensive hands on care to residents.
 One of the factors we considered in addition to nursing hours was vaccines.
 This nursing home provided the pneumonia vaccine to 96.58119 percent of its residents.
 Vaccination is a proven method to avoid unnecessary hospitalizations for the aged 65 and up population.
 Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
 Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.